-The setting opens Monday to Friday, term time only from 8.45am until 3.30pm.
-The setting provides funded early education for two- three- and four-year-old children.
-The setting supports children with special educational needs and/or disabilities.
+The setting is open each term Monday, Wednesday and Friday from 9am to 3pm, and on Tuesday and Thursday from 9am to 12noon.
+Children attend for a variety of sessions.
+There are currently 45 children on roll, all of whom are in the early years age group.
+The setting provides funded early education for two-, three- and four-year-olds.
+It supports children with special educational needs and/or disabilities.